feuyeux/kio/README.md

-# Token-based RSocket springboot demonstration
+# KIO
+kio is a secure io demonstration, for Token-based RSocket Communication.

 ## Feature